marksherriff/uvacs-advising/bacs/integration_electives.md

 1. TOC
 {:toc}

+{: .note-title }
+> TLDR - High-level overview
+>
+> <div style="font-size: 0.9em" markdown="1">
+>
+> - BACS Integration Electives are non-CS courses that connect computing with arts, humanities, sciences, or provide relevant computing-related depth; they are a core part of the BACS degree’s interdisciplinary mission.
+> - To count, courses must be taken for a letter grade, be offered outside the CS department, and generally come from College of Arts & Sciences departments (with at most one approved non-College exception).
+> - You should first check the official list; however, many additional courses have already been approved through prior petitions (as listed in this document) and can be accepted with a simple petition request.
+> - Many courses are explicitly ineligible to count as integration electives, including CS courses, many introductory/general education courses, Commerce courses, and courses that significantly overlap CS curriculum content.
+> - New courses may be petitioned as integration electives if they clearly support the goal of integrating computing with another discipline; graduate courses, special topics courses, study-abroad courses, and some non-College courses may qualify under specific conditions.
+> - Integration electives may count toward general education requirements, have limited sharing with other majors, and cannot be shared with a minor due to College policy.
+>
+> </div>

 ## Integration Electives and their role in the BACS Degree

 The BA degree in Computer Science degree is offered by the College of Arts and Sciences with a goal of providing students with a strong foundation in computer science, combined with courses in arts, humanities, and sciences, in order to develop an understanding of how topics in these areas connect with computing. **Integration electives** in the BACS are central in supporting this goal of “connecting” CS with other subject areas in the arts and sciences.
 As defined in the Undergraduate Record, Integration Electives are: